Taxi dancer: History

 Taxi-dancing flourished in the United States during the 1920s and 1930s, as scores of taxi-dance halls opened in Chicago, New York, and other major cities.
 Like other nightlife venues, the taxi-dance hall ran the gamut from the classy establishment to the cramped and seedy hole-in-the-wall.
 Roseland in New York City, for example, which offered taxi dancing in the late 1930s, appealed to the more discerning patron.
 Far more common were halls catering to a working-class clientele.
-By the mid-1920s, taxi dancing had become a nightlife entertainment staple in many large American cities.
-Reflecting this popularity, the entertainment industry got into the act, releasing the crowd-pleasing song Ten Cents a Dance (1930) and the movies The Taxi Dancer (1927), with star Joan Crawford, and Ten Cents a Dance (1931), featuring Barbara Stanwyck.
+By the mid-1920s taxi dancing had become a nightlife entertainment staple in many large American cities.
+Reflecting this popularity, the entertainment industry got into the act, releasing the crowd-pleasing song "Ten Cents a Dance" (1930) and the movies The Taxi Dancer (1927), with star Joan Crawford, and Ten Cents a Dance (1931), featuring Barbara Stanwyck.
+Also in Lady of the Night (1925) taxi-dancing is the profession of one of the dual roles played by Norma Shearer, with Joan Crawford as body double.
 In 1931, there were over 100 taxi-dance halls in New York City alone, patronized by between 35,000 and 50,000 men every week.

 At the same time taxi dancing was growing in popularity, the activity was coming under the increasing scrutiny of moral reformers in New York City and elsewhere, who deemed some dance halls dens of iniquity.
-To be sure, most establishments were properly run, respectable venues, but a handful were less so.
+Most establishments were properly run, respectable venues, but a handful were less so.
 In the less reputable halls, it was not uncommon to find charity girls engaged in treating working as dancers.
 Although treating activity did occur in a good number of halls, and even in some of the more respectable places, it rarely crossed into prostitution.
 The taxi dancers who engaged in treating, or the receipt of "presents," typically drew sharp distinctions between the activity and that of prostitution, but they often walked a fine line between the two.
 Periodically, licentious "close" dancing also was happening (see taxi dancer experience below) in some of the shady halls.
 Considered scandalous and obscene by many reformers, this kind of dancing was another concern to the authorities.
 Before long taxi-dance hall reform gained momentum, leading to licensing systems and more police supervision, and eventually some dance halls were closed for lewd behavior.
-In San Francisco where it all started, the police commission ruled against the employment of women as taxi dancers in 1921, and thereafter taxi dancing in San Francisco forever become illegal.
+In San Francisco, where it all started, the police commission ruled against the employment of women as taxi dancers in 1921, and thereafter taxi dancing in San Francisco forever became illegal.

 After World War II the popularity of taxi dancing in the United States began to diminish.
 By the mid-1950s large numbers of taxi-dance halls had disappeared, and although a handful of establishments tried to hold on for a few more years in New York City and elsewhere, taxi dancing had all but vanished from the nightlife scene in the U.S. by the 1960s.